Axl Rose's top 10 best guest appearances

 The top ten best musical cameos from Guns N’ Roses’ frontman Axl Rose

-Rose’s impressive showing has put us in mind of other occasions when he has stepped up to the mic to guest with some of rock’s most iconic performers.
+Axl Rose has done more than guest with AC/DC for a tour, he's stepped up to the mic to guest with some of rock’s most iconic performers!
 Here are ten collaborations that show Axl at his best.

 With Alice Cooper, on Under My Wheels, 1988